-Oman is a beautiful country in the Middle East, overlooking by most travelers.
+Oman is a beautiful country in the Middle East, overlooked by most travelers.
 I spent 2 weeks in Oman and can say from experience: Oman is stunning!
-Perhaps one of the reasons not many people visit Oman is they are deterred by the Oman travel cost.

 You may be wondering: is Oman expensive?
-The answer to this question isn’t a simple yes or no, but an ‘it depends’.
-In this Oman travel budget post I’ll share everything you need to know about traveling Oman on a budget.
+The answer to this question isn't a simple yes or no, but an ‘it depends'.

-Oman on a budget
+Oman travel budget

-How expensive is Oman: Oman travel budget
+How expensive is Oman?

 Several people have asked me about the daily travel budget for Oman as there isn't much information on the internet about the cost to travel Oman.